-Julia L. Wachter is a recently elevated special counsel in the firm’s Real Estate practice in the New York office.
-She represents major developers, property owners and investors in a range of real estate projects, with a particular emphasis on condominiums and cooperatives.
-Her work includes preparation and implementation of public offerings for some of the most notable luxury and super-luxury residential projects in recent years, as well as structuring complex commercial and mixed-use developments for sale in publicly offered and non-public transactions.
-During her time at Kramer Levin, she has played an integral role in implementing creative condominium solutions that have enabled clients to improve the value of their assets and structure their property ownership in accordance with their specific needs.
-Ms. Wachter graduated magna cum laude with a Bachelor of Science degree from Syracuse University and holds a J.D. from Benjamin N. Cardozo School of Law.
-New York Super Lawyers named Ms. Wachter a Rising Star in Real Estate from 2014 through 2017, and one of the Top Women Attorneys in New York from 2014 through 2017.
+Meigan Serle is an associate in the firm’s Real Estate practice in the New York office.
+She represents leading developers and investors in luxury and mixed-use commercial, retail, and residential projects, with a particular focus on condominiums and cooperatives.
+She guides clients through all phases of the planning, development, structuring, and implementation of sophisticated ownership, operation, and management regimes, as well as the registration, marketing, and sale of luxury and mixed-used condominium and cooperative public and non-public offerings.
+During her time at Kramer Levin, she has played an integral role in implementing creative condominium solutions for her clients and facilitating the creation and sale of many of the marquee luxury condominium and cooperative offerings in New York City.
+Ms. Serle graduated summa cum laude with a B.A. degree from Syracuse University and holds a J.D. from Cornell Law School, where she served as Senior Notes Editor of the International Law Journal.
+New York Super Lawyers named Ms. Serle a Rising Star in Real Estate in 2018.

 What types of clients do you represent?

 My clients are real estate developers, owners, and lenders, including The Related Companies, Toll Brothers, Ceruzzi Properties, HFZ Capital Group, Extell Development Company, universities, and telecommunications providers.

 What types of cases/deals do you work on?